 “We wanted our in-house team to focus on net new content that supported our core themes—the things we knew would drive our business and the narrative we wanted in the marketplace going forward,” says Dan.
 “But we had a lot of past content that was really good.
 It needed to be refreshed, adjusted, and updated.
 Putting nDash writers on those kinds of projects freed us up to create net new content while quickly scaling up the foundation of our Resource Center.”

-How do you write a good case study?
+What steps do I follow to write a good case study?

 - Write about a client or customer with whom your target audience can relate